reinielc20/infs605-assignment2/README.md

 You could use the same Ubuntu server runnin on the same virtual machine you used in the INFS605 class. create a new "assignment2" folder extract the contents of the zip file or cloned repository from GitHub into your new assignment2 folder.

-If you are using VirtualBox to host your application on Ubuntu you will need to set up Port Forwarding Rules to allow your services to run on Localhost port 5001.
-In Machine/Settings (and in Expert mode) under Network set a new protocol with TCP Host Port 5001 and Guest Port 5001.
+If you are using VirtualBox to host your application on Ubuntu you will need to set up Port Forwarding Rules to allow your services to run on Localhost ports 5001, 5432 and 3000.
+1. In Machine/Settings (and in Expert mode) under Network set a new protocol with TCP Host Port 5001 and Guest Port 5001.
 That will map port 5001 in the student-services container to port 5001 of your browser for the API.
-Then set another new protocol with TCP Host Port 3000 and Guest Port 3000.
-That will map port 3000 in the admin-frontend container to port 3000 of your browser.
+2. Then set another new protocol with TCP Host Port 3000 and Guest Port 3000.
+That will map port 3000 in the frontend container to port 3000 of your browser.
+3. Then set another new protocol with TCP Host Port 5432 and Guest Port 5432.
+That will map port 5432 in the postgres container for the database to port 5432 of your browser.

 For the React frontend to work you will also need to install the Node Package Manager (npm) on your Ubuntu server running on the virtual machine: